Need help? We are available to speak to you 7 days a weekRead More

 I have obtained a hospital report and a witness statement, would they be sufficient for a family violence claim?

-Please keep in mind that before assessing the family violence claim, the Department will assess your relationship prior to the first incident of family violence.
-Only if your relationship is found to be genuine and ongoing before the relationship ceased will you then be invited to provide evidence of family violence.
+Please keep in mind that before assessing the family violence claim, the Department will assess your relationship prior to the first incident police report of family violence.
+Only if your relationship is found to be genuine and ongoing before the relationship has ended or ceased will you then be invited to provide evidence of family violence.
+They will also assess your mental health and overall family violence case before taking it on.

-At Australian Migration Lawyers, we have a deep understanding about the legislative framework that operates in these circumstances and are able to make your application as comprehensive as possible.
+At Australian Migration Lawyers, we have a deep understanding of the legislative framework that operates in these circumstances and are able to make your application as comprehensive as possible.
+We help with family violence provisions.

 If I can make a valid family violence claim and am granted a permanent visa, will my children get permanent residency as well?

-Yes, your children will get permanent visas as well, providing that they are included as secondary applicants in your permanent partner visa application and they also meet the health requirements.
+Yes, your former partner and children will get permanent partner visas as well, providing that they are included as secondary applicants in your permanent partner visa application and they also meet the mental health requirements.
+Our goal is to help you with family violence provisions.

 What if I cannot provide all requested documents?